 We can’t tell you what’s actually on Emily’s burger (without re-reading our review, but that would be cheating).
 And that’s because you don’t experience the Emmy Burger as ingredients.
 You experience it as one cohesive unit of human emotion: joy, love, and fear - that nothing else will ever come close to this.
-And if you really need to know about those ingredients?
-Dry-aged beef, onion, melted cheddar, “Emmy sauce,” and a warm pretzel bun.
-There is no other burger like this in NYC, and if you want to experience it for yourself, get here early.
-It sells out.
+There’s no other burger like this in NYC, so if you want to experience it for yourself, get here early - a lot of other people want to eat it too.
+(And if you really need to know about those ingredients, they are dry-aged beef, onion, melted cheddar, “Emmy sauce,” and a warm pretzel bun.)

-Yes, this burger is ridiculously expensive, but this isn’t a list of the most morally defensible foods in NYC.
+Yes, at $33 this burger is ridiculously expensive, but this isn’t a list of the most morally defensible foods in NYC.
 The Black Label Burger at Minetta Tavern was one of the first super-luxe burgers in the city, and it’s still one of the best.
-Maybe it’s the butter-basted patty made from dry-aged ribeye or the mound of caramelized onions or the custom Balthazar bun.
+Maybe it’s the butter-basted patty made from dry-aged ribeye, or the mound of caramelized onions, or the custom Balthazar bun.
 Or maybe it’s all three.

 This is the burger you’d learn to make at home if you weren’t so busy trying to build a Pinterest board that people cared about.
 It has a good squishy bun, your standard classic toppings, and a perfect-sized patty (big, but not messy).
 Get one at the original Midtown location, and you can experience the char that really sets this thing apart.

-Several classic burger joints are on this list, but none are as classic as the Upper East Side JG Melon.
-You’ll feel like a character in Catcher In The Rye or something when you eat your burger off the green checkered tables here, but it’s not just about the environment.
+Several classic burger joints are on this list, but none is as classic as the Upper East Side J.G.
+Melon.
+You’ll feel like a character in The Catcher In The Rye or something when you eat your burger off the green-checkered tables here, but it’s not just about the environment.
 The burger itself really is great.
-Much like the ideal slice of late night NYC pizza or hungover Sunday morning bagel, a JG burger somehow always tastes even better than you’d expect.
+Much like the ideal slice of late night NYC pizza or hungover Sunday morning bagel, a J.G. burger somehow always tastes even better than you’d expect.
 The new downtown location is cool, but the uptown original is the one that has to make the list.

 The bun on this burger isn’t very big, but there’s a huge, loosely packed ball of beef in there.
 And that’s what really makes this burger special.
-That and the fact that Corner Bistro is classic NYC establishment that’s open until 4am every night.
+That and the fact that you can eat it until 4am every day.
 Come after a long night out and eat a thick meat sandwich that’ll make your hands smell like burger for days.